 The statements made and requirements listed on this website apply only to the buildings, projects and activities at the University of Colorado at Boulder.
 Please contact your local authority having jurisdiction for code requirements for buildings, projects and activities which are not affiliated with the University of Colorado at Boulder.

-Smoking is prohibited in all campus buildings except for designated outside smoking areas that comply with CU-Boulder and state of Colorado smoking policies.
-Check with each building proctor to locate smoking areas outside buildings.
+Smoking is prohibited on all university-owned and operated campus grounds both indoors and outdoors.
 According to Colorado State Law, a smoking violation has a minimum $200 fine.
 Additionally, consequences can be much more severe if your actions contribute to a fire.

 The following documents illustrate the code requirements, hazards and fire/fatality statistics associated with use of candles.
 FLS normally allows the use of candles in theatrical performances and some ceremonies when subjected to full compliance of the requirements and applicable codes and the continuous presence of firewatchers.
 However, based on these documents and the potential fire risk for the building occupants and the building, FLS requests that candles not be used inside campus buildings.
 FLS requests that other means, e.g., an air freshener, be used to accomplish the desired effect.
 Please review the following documents and contact FLS if you wish to discuss any potential alternatives.

 Portable heaters are to be used only when the central heating system is malfunctioning and/or a comfortable temperature cannot be maintained, and only after written approval by the Campus Fire Marshal.

 Procede with the following steps to get using a portable heater approved:

 1. Submit a service request at the location; indicate your location and concern (i.e. too cold at start of day).
 The shops can come take a look and make sure that the systems are working the best they can.
 If there is a problem that can be fixed without needing space heaters, it would be best to address the concern this way first.